The Flask Mega-Tutorial Part VIII: Followers

 At this point you can run the application, create a few users and play with following and unfollowing users.
 The only thing you need to remember is to type the profile page URL of the user you want to follow or unfollow, since there is currently no way to see a list of users.
 For example, if you want to follow a user with the susan username, you will need to type http://localhost:5000/user/susan in the browser's address bar to access the profile page for that user.
 Make sure you check how the followed and follower user counts change as you issue follows or unfollows.

-I should be showing the list of followed posts in the index page of the application, but I don't have all the pieces in place to do that yet, since users cannot write blog posts yet.
+I should be showing the list of followed posts in the index page of the application, but I don't have all the pieces in place to do that yet, since users cannot write blog posts in the current version of the application.
 So I'm going to delay this change until that functionality is in place.

 Become a Patron!